gsamokovarov/rvt/README.md

 While spawning processes is relatively cheap on _MRI_, this is not the case in _JRuby_.
 Spawning another process is slow.
 Spawning another **JRuby** process is even slower.
 Read more about the problem at the _JRuby_ [wiki].

-### Changing the colors is broken.

-Some of the style sheets may be cached on the file system.
-Run `rake tmp:cache:clear` to clear those up.

   [Puma]: http://puma.io/
   [VT100]: http://en.wikipedia.org/wiki/VT100